Raj96659/Cricket_Analysis_Dashboard---Gamechanger-Insights/README.md

 # Cricket_Analysis_Dashboard---Gamechanger-Insights

 <h3>Project Objective</h3>
-The objective of this project is to assist a franchise team owner in forming a competitive T20 cricket team by leveraging data-driven insights.
-The project aims to analyze players' performance across all cricket formats (T20, ODI, and Test) to identify consistent performers, uncover hidden talents, and optimize team composition.
+<p>The objective of this project is to assist a franchise team owner in forming a competitive T20 cricket team by leveraging data-driven insights.
+The project aims to analyze players' performance across all cricket formats (T20, ODI, and Test) to identify consistent performers, uncover hidden talents, and optimize team composition.</p>

 The analysis will include: